Brad Pearce (footballer)

-Pearce played for Carlton for a further four seasons, playing an average of thirteen games per season interrupted by a range of injuries.
-A ruptured patella injury prevented Pearce from greatness at a time when he was dominating AFL.
-He retired at the end of the 1999 season, having played 77 games and kicked 151 goals over six seasons for the club.
+Pearce played for Carlton for a further four seasons, playing an average of thirteen games per season interrupted by a range of injuries, including a ruptured patella.
+He retired at the end of the 1999 AFL season, having played 77 games and kicking 151 goals over six seasons for Carlton.
 Had it not been for injuries, Pearce's legacy would have been much greater.
 Carlton fans though, hold him in great esteem as he was the speed that was required for the 1995 flag that the club was lacking.